gsbdarc/rcpedia/docs/_user_guide/best_practices_monitor_usage.md

 These tools can help you characterize your usage:

-- **`htop`** allows you to get an overview of the activity on the whole system that you are logged into.
+- **`htop`** allows you to get an overview of the activity on the whole node that you are logged into.
 - **`userload`** is a custom tool that allows you to monitor CPU and RAM usage in a simplified view.
 - **`topbyuser`** is another custom tool that lists out the active users on your current host and the amount of resources they are currently using.